microsoft/PowerPlatformConnectors/independent-publisher-connectors/Philips HUE/readme.md

 ### HUE application key

 **HUE application key** is mandatory to provide during connection creation.
-Without the valid application key you won't be able to access any data from your acount.
+Without the valid application key you won't be able to access any data from your account.
 The HUE application key must be generated once and it is not expiring. **The process consist of two steps**.
 You need to perform first a PUT request and then POST request to generate it:

 1. Download and install Postman application from [here](https://www.postman.com/downloads/).
 You can as well use any other software allowing you to make HTTP calls.
 2. Import **PUT request** to Postman: